canonical/launchpad-manual/docs/developer/explanation/live-patching.rst

 Because code is being deployed separately from database updates, we need to maintain a fully updateable working alias for the old table name to the new table name.
-See :ref:`Rename Database Table <renaming-a-database-table>` for an example database patch.
+See :ref:`Rename Database Table <rename-database-table>` for an example database patch.

 Adding columns